Chase-Coletta House

-Chase-Coletta House, also known as the Lillie Ray Chase House, is a historic home located at Burnsville, Yancey County, North Carolina.
+Chase-Coletta House, also known as the Lillie Ray Chase House, is a historic home located on the town square of Burnsville, Yancey County, North Carolina.
 It was built in 1914–1915, and is a 1 1/2-story, rectangular, Bungalow / American Craftsman style frame dwelling.
 It sits on a brick foundation and is sheathed in weatherboard.
 It features large gable dormers, a sleeping porch, and a hip roofed wraparound porch on brick piers.
 Also on the property is a contributing shed (c.
 1925).

 It was listed on the National Register of Historic Places in 2004.